gmazzap/Faber/README.md

     $foo_2 = $container->get( 'foo', [ 'id' => 'foo_2' ] );
     $foo_3 = $container->get( 'foo', [ 'id' => 'foo_3' ] );

-In this way now we have 3 cached objects, all related to the factory with id "foo".
+So there are three cached objects, all related to the factory with id "foo".

-Let's do a test to see if objects are cached:
+Using following code is possible to prove that objects are cached:

     $foo_3_bis = $container->get( 'foo', [ 'id' => 'foo_3' ] );